Reminder Email: What’s the benefit of having millions of people on the email list if only a few of them actually open and read the emails?

 4. Close Your Message

 The closing line of your message should reflect the tone of your request.
-If you have used informal tone then a closing line should be informal as well.
+If you have used an informal tone then a closing line should be informal as well.
 Likewise, if your email is formal then a closing line should be formal.

 Now you can easily add a reminder in Gmail by following simple steps: